hugh-maaskant/BlazorBffOnboarding/README.md

 ## Key New Features

-- **Identity Replacement:** Replaces the IDP's `sub` claim with a stable, internal application-specific user ID, while preserving the original IDP `sub` claim as `idp-sub`.
+- **Identity Replacement:** Replaces the IDP's `sub` claim value with a stable, application-specific, user ID, preserving the original IDP `sub` claim as `idp-sub`.
-- **New User Onboarding Flow:** Interrupts the standard BFF sign-in process to direct new users to a Blazor page with an `EditForm` that securely POSTs data to the server.
+- **New User Onboarding Flow:** Interrupts the standard ASP.NET Core c.q. the BFF sign-in process, directing new users to a Blazor Onboarding page. with an `EditForm` that securely POSTs data to the server.
 - **Persistent User Store:** Implements a SQLite database to persist application user information.
 - **User Administration:** Includes an Admin page for viewing and deleting user records in the database.
 - **Configuration-Driven Multi-Provider Support:** Easily switch between different OIDC providers via `appsettings.json`.
   Note: Duende Demo IdentityServer has been preconfigured, Azure AD B2C has been prepared with placeholder values, see below.
-- **Provider-Agnostic `sid` Polyfill:** Automatically generates a `sid` (Session ID) claim if the external IDP does not provide one, ensuring compatibility with Duende BFF's server-side session management.
+- **Provider-Agnostic `sid` Polyfill:** Automatically generate a `sid` (Session ID) claim if the external IDP does not provide one, ensuring compatibility with Duende BFF's server-side session management.
 - **Clean, Standards-Compliant Logout:** Implements a two-step OIDC logout flow that handles the `state` parameter, ensuring it leaves a clean URL in the browser.